benmoran56/esper/README.rst

     world.process()

-Note: You can pass any args you need to *world.process()*, but you must also make sure to recieve them properly in the *process()* methods of your Processors.
+Note: You can pass any args you need to *world.process()*, but you must also make sure to receive them properly in the *process()* methods of your Processors.
 For example, if you pass a delta time argument as *world.process(dt)*, your Processor's *process()* methods should all receive it as:
 *def process(self, dt):*